NASA-AMMOS/3DTilesRendererJS/README.md

 getOrientedBoundingBox( box : Box3, boxTransform : Matrix4 ) : boolean;
 ```

-Sets `box` and `boxTransform` to the bounds and matrix that describe the oriented bounding box that encapsulates the root of the tile set.
+Sets `box` and `boxTransform` to the bounds and matrix that describe the oriented bounding box that encapsulates the root of the tileset.
 Returns `false` if the tile root is not loaded and the bounding box cannot be set.

 ### .getBoundingSphere